 Steve Halmos has been involved in business since childhood.

 Born in Budapest, Hungary, Mr. Halmos’ family escaped from post-World War II Hungary hidden in the back of a truck.
-The family awaited entry into the U.S. in Austria, finally arriving by ship in New York in 1950.
+His parents left everything behind and came to America to seek freedom and a better life for their children.
+The family awaited entry into the U.S. in Austria, finally arriving by ship in New York in the early 1950’s.

 His family ultimately moved to Miami where Mr. Halmos ran his first business at age 15, a paper route delivering 110 newspapers every morning for The Miami Herald.